"Days for the Persons with Disabilities"

-Twice a year, handicapped and elderly people are brought together with caregivers, family and volunteers for a day of inclusiveness, renewal and Christian celebration.
+Twice a year, people with disabilities and elderly people are brought together with caregivers and volunteers for a day of inclusiveness, renewal and Christian celebration.
 There is no charge to attend these events.

 Day in the Dells

 In August 1975, the first “Day at the Dells” was held.
 Currently Tom Deihl and the staff of the Tommy Bartlett Show host this annual event for more than 800 guests.
 The day begins with Mass, then all are served a sack lunch.
 Following lunch the crowd is entertained by the Tommy Bartlett Show, all at no cost to the guests.